yuriiik/BetterTranslate/README.md

 ## Features

-### Instant translation without losing context
+### Translate selected text

 1. Select the text you want to translate and press **⌘-C-C**.
-2. Translation website of your choice opens in a pop-up window with the text pasted.
+2. Translation website of your choice pops up with the text pasted.
 3. Close the window by pressing the **Esc** key or clicking outside it.

 <img width="720" height="438" alt="Image" src="https://github.com/user-attachments/assets/50c74325-cc89-4293-9d9e-798f8f15c74f" />

+### Translate text from the screenshot

+Choose **Translate Text on Screen** option to take a screenshot and translate text from it.

 ### Web view and window configuration